openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

     replicaset "pvc-339754eb-9add-11e8-a167-067880c021ee-ctrl-7849d8f54b" deleted
     ```

-    Now, the scale down process is completed.Repeat the procedure if you want to decrease Jiva replica count further.
+    Now, decreasing the Jiva replica process is complete.
+Repeat the procedure if you want to decrease the count further.

-## How to verify Jiva replica health sync
+## How to Verify Jiva Replica Health Synchronization

-This can be get by using mayactl command.
-In the beginning, find the name of maya-apiserver pod using below command.
+You can verify using the mayactl command.
+In the beginning, find the name of maya-apiserver pod using the following command.

 ```
 kubectl get pods -n openebs
 ```

-The output will be like below.
+The output will be similar to the following.

 ```
 NAME                                       READY     STATUS    RESTARTS   AGE